 \subsection{Optimal Illumination Directions}

-Although the mapping $(\mathbf{r}_{i,k},\mathbf{n}_{i,k}) \mapsto \mathbf{v}_{i,k}$ is bijective for any non-singular illumination matrix $\mathsf{L}_{i,k}$, not all choices are equally adapted to our task.
-Indeed, the input reflectances and normals being prone to estimation errors, radiance values can be considered ``noisy''.
-Since we will next invert the PBR model from these noisy values, the conditioning of the illumination matrices will have a substantial impact on the accuracy of the numerical inversion.

-We therefore chose the widely accepted configuration suggested by \cite{Drbohlav05}, which employs three illumination configurations with equal intensity, and directions spaced equally by $120^{\circ}$ in azimuth, each with a constant slant of $54.74^{\circ}$ relative to the normal vector $\mathbf{n}_{i,k}$.
+For this reason, we chose the widely accepted configuration suggested by \cite{Drbohlav05}, which employs three illumination configurations with equal intensity, and directions spaced equally by $120^{\circ}$ in azimuth, each with a constant slant of $54.74^{\circ}$ relative to the normal vector $\mathbf{n}_{i,k}$.
 Alternative illumination arrangements, such as those embedded in SuperNormal~\citep{cao2024supernormal}, will be assessed in Section~\ref{subsec:supernormal_light}.

 In addition to numerical considerations, this particular choice also avoids self-shadowing, namely negative dot products between normals and illumination vectors.
 Nevertheless, our method could accommodate non-physical negative radiance as long as the rendering function of the downstream reconstruction technique is consistent.
 In the next section, we explore a first possibility for the latter downstream technique, which is surface sweeping.